Business Simulations – Grab@Pizza

 - Transforming ITSM and ITIL into a strategic capability

-- Aligning IT and business decision making
+- How IT must be involved in business decision making

 - Improving end-to-end collaboration and communication